nandaguidotti/aula-spring-id/README.md

 Spring.
 Disponivel em: https://spring.io/why-spring.

-Jesimar Arantes, M´arcio Arantes, Herberth Frohlick, Laure Siret, and Renan Bonnard.
+Jesimar Arantes, Márcio Arantes, Herberth Frohlick, Laure Siret, and Renan Bonnard.
 A new unsupervised method for anomaly detection in time series based on statistical features for industrial predictive maintenance.
 International Journal of Data Science and Analytics, 2021.